AztecProtocol/aztec-packages/yellow-paper/docs/rollup-circuits/index.md

 To check that this body is published a node can reconstruct the `ContentHash` from available data.
 Since we define finality as the point where the block is validated and included in the state of the [validating light node](./../contracts/index.md), we can define "available" at the level of this node, e.g., if the validating light node can reconstruct the commitment then it is available.

-Since we strive to minimize the compute requirements to prove blocks, we amortize the commitment cost across the full three.
+Since we strive to minimize the compute requirements to prove blocks, we amortize the commitment cost across the full tree.
 We can do so by building merkle trees of partial "commitments" that are then finished at the root.
 Below, we outline the `TxsHash` merkle tree that is based on the `TxEffect`s and a `OutHash` which is based on the `l2_to_l1_msgs` (cross-chain messages) for each transaction.
 While the `TxsHash` implicitly include the `l2_to_l1_msgs` we construct it separately since the `l2_to_l1_msgs` must be known to the contract directly and not just proven available.
 This is not a concern when using calldata as the data layer, but is a concern when using alternative data layers such as [Celestia](https://celestia.org/) or [Blobs](https://eips.ethereum.org/EIPS/eip-4844).

 ```mermaid
 graph BT